Notes on the Geography of Oklahoma: Oklahoma City Eastside

 The blocks around the park had been intended as a prime residential neighborhood.

-About the only thing left of that neighborhood is the former Maywood Presbyterian church, built in 1907 but abandoned for at least a decade before it was renovated as private, now state, offices.
+About the only thing left of those hopes is the former Maywood Presbyterian church, built in 1907 but abandoned for at least a decade before it was renovated as private, then state-government, offices.

 We've moved just north and east of Maywood, to the original campus of the state medical school.